Does your technology vendor get a cash reward every time your business technology fails?

 While fee based hourly support services might seem fair on the surface, we realized we were actually doing a disservice to our customers by presenting them with a comprehensive menu, and inadvertently we were creating a lot of extra work and stress for ourselves.
 We also discovered that when you do this right, and all the bases are covered, managing technology becomes much easier.
 So we built a managed services platform with all our best stuff, our best vendors, our best ideas.
 We started replicating our most successful deployments.
 We built processes, tools, and formulas that we knew would work reliably.
 So now, the questions we ask our customers are a bit simpler.
 We ask them how many locations, how many servers, and how many desktops they want us to manage for them.
 Then we set up everything they need to stay productive.
 We still fix stuff if it breaks, but since we don’t charge managed customers for maintenance, it costs us money if technology fails, which is a pretty good incentive to make sure that it doesn’t.

 We start with backup.
 We love backup.
 We back up onsite, we back up offsite, we back up servers, and we back up desktops.
 Why do we love backup?
 It makes everything else a lot less stressful.
 Good backup means that no matter how bad things get, we can always go backwards to a time when things were working.
-For servers, we partner with Datto which is the best backup vendor in the industry.
-Datto’s proprietary technology allows us to actually spin up a virtual copy of your server on premise or in the cloud so that we can recover faster, even in the event of fire or theft.
+For servers, we partner with Datto which is inarguably the best server backup vendor in the industry.
+Datto’s proprietary technology allows us to spin up a virtual copy of our customers entire server on premise or in the cloud so that we can recover faster, even in the event of catastrophes like fire or theft.

 Endpoint Security has become a bit of an arms race, and our endpoint security vendor, Cylance, is fond of saying that antivirus is dead.
 Traditional antivirus looks at a list of bad files and refuses to allow files to run that are on the list.
 You pay for updates, and the vendor tells the software which files not to run.
 Cylance changed the game.
 Someone had to, because the most recent malware and ransomware attacks are engineered for a single target, which means people are getting attacked with badware that has never been seen in the wild.
 Cylance uses artificial intelligence to monitor the behavior of software, which has proved to be much more effective.